-Fig. 42.-THE TURKISH EMPIRE.
-Scale 1: 55,000,000.
+Fig. 42.-The Turkish Empire.
+Scale I: 55,000,000,

-The area of Turkey in Europe, exclusive of Rumania, Servia, and Montenegro, is about equal to that of the British Islands.
-Constantinople, with the surrounding country, forms a district under the immediate supervision of the Ministry of Police.
-The remainder of the country is divided into eight cilayets, or provinces; the vilayets are subdivided into mutesarifliks, or sanjaks; these latter into kazas, or cantons; and the kazas into rahiés, or parishes.
-Lemnos, Imbros, Samothrace, and Astypalæa, with Rhodes and the islands along the coast of Anatolia, form a separate vilayet.
+in reality a portion of Bulgaria, will enjoy a degree of self-government not granted to the other provinces of the empire.
+Bosnia has been occupied by the Austrians, who will carry on its administration.
+The remainder of the country is divided into seven rilayets, or provinces; the vilayets are subdivided into mutesarifliks, or sanjaks; these latter into kazas, or cantons; and the kazas into rahiés, or parishes.
+Lemnos, Imbros, Samothrace, and Astypalæa, with

+Rhodes and the islands along the coast of Anatolia, form a separate vilayet.
 These political divisions, however, are subject to frequent changes.

 The Sultan, or Padishah, concentrates all powers within his person.
 He is Emir el mumenin, or head of the faithful, and his conduct is guided solely by the prescriptions of the Koran and the traditions of his ancestors.
 The two most influential persons in the empire, next to him, are the Sheik-el-Islam, or Great Mufti, who superintends public worship and the administration of justice, and the Sadrazam, or Grand Vizier, who is at the head of the general administration, and is assisted by a council of ten ministers, or mushirs.
-The Kislar Agasi, or chief of the black eunuchs, to whom is confided the management of the imperial harem, is likewise one of the great dignituries of the empire, and frequently enjoys the very highest influence.
+The Kislar Agasi, or chief of the black cunuchs, to whom is confided the management of the imperial harem, is likewise one of the great dignitaries of the empire, and frequently enjoys the very highest influence.
 The legal advisers of the various ministries are known as mufti.
 Efendi, bey, and aga are honorary titles bestowed upon certain Government officials and persons of consideration.
 The title of pasha, which signifies "grand chief," is given to certain high civil or military functionaries.
 This title is symbolized by one, two, or three horse-tails attached to the top of a lance, a usage recalling the time when the nomad Turks roamed over the steppes of Central Asia.

-The work of the various ministries is done by councils, and there thus exist a council of state, or shuraï devlet, councils of accounts, of war, of the navy, of public education, of police, &c.
+The work of the various ministries is done by councils, and there thus exist a council of state, or shurai devlet, councils of accounts, of war, of the navy, of public education, of police, &c.
 These various councils, in their totality, constitute the divan, or government chancery.
 There is also a supreme court of justice, with sections for civil and criminal cases.
 The members of these various official bodies are appointed by Government.
-Each of the subject "nations" is represented on the Council of State by two members, carefully selected by the Sadrazam.
+Each of the subject "nations" is represented on the Council of State by two members, selected by the Sadrazam.